Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 Sometimes, the allure of a Plan B comes from a yearning for something new or better.

-For others, it might be about finding a better healthcare system or simply enjoying a lower cost of living, so that you can have a more comfortable retirement.
+For others, it might be about finding a better healthcare system or simply enjoying a lower cost of living, for a more comfortable retirement.

 Or maybe, you just feel like you don’t ‘fit in’ in the US anymore.
 If this is the case, you can rest assured there’s a country out there that better serves your needs.

-It’s all about finding a location that aligns with your personal priorities, or as we like to call it, a place where you’re treated best.
+It’s all about finding a location that aligns with your personal priorities, or as we like to call it, going where you’re treated best.

 Education Opportunities Abroad

-For many families, a Plan B is the key to unlocking educational opportunity.
+For many families, a Plan B is the key to unlocking educational opportunities.

-A second residency, or even citizenship, in some of the most prestigious economies means you gain access to world-class educational institutions.
+A second residency, or even citizenship, in the most prestigious economies means you gain access to world-class educational institutions.

 New Investment Opportunities in a Globalised World